-An essay is considered the work of the registered writer.
+A story is considered the work of the registered writer.
 We won’t split up the prizes.
 That said, you can show your work to others during the course of each round, receive feedback, and make revisions.

 When will I get my assignment and when is it due?

 Assignments will be posted at 10pm Eastern US Time on the opening Friday of each challenge, and it is due by 10pm on the Sunday immediately following.
-That means you have exactly 48 hours to write your essay!
+That means you have exactly 48 hours to write your story!

-How do I submit my essay?
+How do I submit my story?

-Email your essay in .doc, .rtf, or .docx format to email@example.com before 10pm on the closing day of each round.
+Email your essay in .doc/docx, .rtf, or .txt format to firstname.lastname@example.org before 10pm on the closing day of each round.
 Use the subject line “YeahWrite Super Challenge Round [x] Group [y] submission.”
 Make sure the filename is as specified in the official rules.

-How do I format my essay?
+How do I format my story?

 Who owns the copyright to my work?

 You do.
-For a more complete explanation of what rights you are granting to YeahWrite by entering your work in the super challenge, see the official rules.
+For a more complete explanation of what rights you are granting to YeahWrite by entering your work in the Super Challenge, see the official rules.

 So can I post my work on my blog?